Most business owners invest an incredible amount of time, effort, and money in operating a business.

 “Keeping it Simple” provides weekly insight designed to help business owners understand the journey of selling a business.

-The Affordable Business Partner is a private consulting & marketing company.
+The Affordable Business Partner is a private consulting, marketing and introduction company.
 We neither warranty nor make any representations as to the outcome of a business sale or business investments.
 The Affordable Business Partner is a division of First Step Business & Franchise Consulting Inc. All Rights Reserved.

 Powered by GoDaddy